elamaran619/amazon-quicksight-user-guide/doc_source/adding-drill-downs.md

 The field wells you can use to create drill\-downs varies by visual type\.
 Refer to the topic on each visual type to learn more about its drill\-down support\.

 Drill\-down functionality is added automatically for dates when you associate a date field with the drill\-down field well of a visual\.
-In this case, you can always drill up and down through the levels of date granularity \(year, month, week, day, and hour\)\.
+In this case, you can always drill up and down through the levels of date granularity\.
 Drill\-down functionality is also added automatically for geospatial groupings, after you define these in the data set\.

 Use the following table to identify the field wells/on\-visual editors that support drill\-down for each visual type\.